-During the construction period, short-term, minor adverse effects on traffic would be expected.
+During the construction period for the proposed new clinic, short-term, minor adverse effects on traffic would be expected.
 The initial delivery of various construction vehicles and equipment, as well as daily passenger vehicles for construction workers and construction material delivery, has the potential to affect local traffic.
 Construction-generated traffic would be temporary and would not result in any long-term degradation of operating conditions on any roadways.
 Construction traffic would be dispersed throughout the day and would not be expected to result in significant impacts on traffic near the project site during peak construction periods.
+Traffic for construction supporting interior-only renovations at a potential interim clinic location would occur at an even lower intensity, and thus effects would also be less than significant.